LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 components (other than 'core', which is always enabled).

-See `Axom software documentation <../../../index.html>`_ for a list of Axom's components and their dependencies.
+See `Axom software documentation <../../../index.html>`_ for a list of Axom components and their dependencies.

 See :ref:`dependencies-label` for configuration variables to specify paths to Axom external dependencies.